koalamadness/CS-2026/may_diary.md

 # Computer Science
 ## 2026/05/12
+You can configure a job's dependencies with other jobs; by default, jobs have no dependencies and run in parallel.
+When a job takes a dependency on another job, it waits for the dependent job to complete before running.

+You can also use a matrix to run the same job multiple times, each with a different combination of variables—like operating systems or language versions.

+For example, you might configure multiple build jobs for different architectures without any job dependencies and a packaging job that depends on those builds.
+The build jobs run in parallel, and once they complete successfully, the packaging job runs.
 A job is a set of steps in a workflow that is executed on the same runner.
 Each step is either a shell script that will be executed, or an action that will be run.
 Steps are executed in order and are dependent on each other.
 Since each step is executed on the same runner, you can share data from one step to another.
 For example, you can have a step that builds your application followed by a step that tests the application that was built.
 Events
 An event is a specific activity in a repository that triggers a workflow run.
 For example, an activity can originate from GitHub when someone creates a pull request, opens an issue, or pushes a commit to a repository.
 You can also trigger a workflow to run on a schedule, by posting to a REST API, or manually.